 The fundamental basis for this is intensive and open dialogue with our clients.
 Our work is characterised by high construction quality, intelligent solutions and refined design.
 With the conscious utilisation of materials and craftsmanship we create timeless, sustainable buildings.

-Our work has been distinguished with various publications and awards, including the “best architects” 2017 for Van Dick Apartment, “best architects” 2019 for St. Johann school as well as the “db deutsche bauzeitung” distinction for Hebel school in 2014.
+Our work has been distinguished with various publications and awards, including the “best architects 21” for the Stadium Vogesen, the “best architects 19” for St. Johann school, “best architects 16” for Van Dick Apartment, as well as the “db deutsche bauzeitung” distinction for Hebel school in 2014.